-Dr. Susan Poffley has been working for CSC for 14 years in two medium security institutions and one multi-level institution.
-Her substantive position is at Joyceville Institution.
+Dr. Susan Poffley has been working for CSC for 15 years in one medium security institution, one maximum security institution, and two multi-level institutions.
 She has also worked in a private practice setting.
-She is registered in Forensic/Correctional Psychology, Clinical Psychology, and Counselling Psychology.
-She utilizes a cognitive behavioural approach to treatment and has a particular interest in the relationship between psychology and spirituality.
+She is registered in Forensic/Correctional Psychology, Clinical Psychology, and Counselling Psychology and she utilizes a cognitive behavioural approach to treatment.